BZoennchen/supercollider-book/_sources/chapters/supercollider/synths.md

 ## Definition

-A synth in the real world is an instrument that can be played.
+In the real world a synth is an instrument that can be played.
 However, in ``sclang``, we distinguish between the instrument (as a potential/thing) and the played instrument (as a process).
 While the thing is an instance of ``SynthDef``, the process (an executed [signal-flow graph (SFG)](https://en.wikipedia.org/wiki/Signal-flow_graph)) is an instance of ``Synth``.